What to see in Malta in 3 days

 | Day | Route focus | Main areas |

-| Day 1 | London Icons | Westminster, South Bank, and Piccadilly |
+| Day 1 | London icons | Westminster, South Bank and Piccadilly |

-| Day 2 | History and the City | Tower of London, Tower Bridge, and St Paul's |
+| Day 2 | History and the City | Tower of London, Tower Bridge and St Paul’s |

-| Day 3 | Museums and elegant neighbourhoods | Kensington, Hyde Park, and Notting Hill |
+| Day 3 | Museums and elegant neighbourhoods | Kensington, Hyde Park and Notting Hill |

-| Day 4 | Markets and leisure | Camden, Soho, and Covent Garden |
+| Day 4 | Markets and leisure | Camden, Soho and Covent Garden |

 | Day 5 | Excursion and alternative London | Greenwich |

-A vibrant area brimming with life, featuring second-hand book stalls, street musicians, the National Theatre, and an endless culinary offering, South Bank is the cultural soul of London.
-Strolling along the Thames here is one of the most rewarding experiences the capital has to offer.
+A vibrant area full of life, with second-hand book fairs, street musicians, the National Theatre and an inexhaustible gastronomic offer, South Bank is the cultural soul of the city of London.
+Walking around here on the banks of the Thames is one of the most rewarding experiences the capital offers.

 From Waterloo or Embankment station, take the Northern or Bakerloo underground line towards the centre (15-20 minutes).